 - GoodNotes app: the free version allows you to have three workbooks, or you can pay $10.99 for unlimited workbooks.

-If you’re an Android user, you can use a Samsung Tablet, Samsung stylus and the One Note app or other android-friendly note-taking app.
+If you’re an Android user, you can use a Samsung Tablet, Samsung stylus and an android-friendly note-taking app.

 - Cover with pencil holder, $22

 - LIKE: Paper Feel Screen Protector, $11: this is a film you place on your iPad screen that gives you the “feeling” of writing on paper.
 NOTE: this one is okay, but I don’t love it!

 - LOVE: Paperlike Screen Protector $49.99: This is a bit of an investment but worth it!
 This screen protector makes it feel like I’m writing on paper.
 It’s way better than other versions I’ve tested.

 If You’re Drowning in Paper, Make The Switch to Digital